All about birds

 Crop

 You’ve probably heard of a bird’s “crop,” but aren’t quite sure what it is.
 It’s a muscular pouch located at the end of the esophagus of some, but not all, birds.
-It plays a role as a storage and food-softening chamber: If a bird eats more food than its stomach can hold, the extra can remain in the crop, and also soften up while it’s there.
+It plays a role as a storage and food-softening chamber: if a bird eats more food than its stomach can hold, the extra can remain in the crop, and also soften up while it’s there.

 The crop is developed most highly in birds that eat seeds or vegetation.
-(With pigeons only, the crop produces a milk-like product that the female uses to feed her hatchlings.
+With pigeons only, the crop produces a milk-like product that the female uses to feed her hatchlings.
 They’re the only animals other than mammals that do that, and the same hormone, prolactin, controls its production.

 Two-chambered stomach